Project name: Exmouth Marine Infrastructure

 Current phase: On hold

 Exmouth is widely acknowledged by the cruise industry as a transformational cruise destination capped by its status as World Heritage Area.
 With its ‘bucket-list’ tourism experiences, strategic north-west cape location and proximity to South East Asia, the ability to bring Exmouth on-line as a guaranteed transit-port will be the evolution of Western Australia’s cruise sector and an economic imperative for the State.
 However, Exmouth does not possess suitable and reliable marine infrastructure.

 The current Exmouth Boat Harbour is designed to service recreational and commercial vessels up to 35 metres in length.
-As such, cruise ships anchor offshore and ‘transship’ patrons using tender vessels, a lengthy and unreliable process.
+Cruise ships anchor offshore and transfer patrons to shore using tender vessels, a lengthy process that is vulnerable to windy weather.
 To redress this gap and provide integral job-creating infrastructure, the Commission has investigated a range of solutions and sites.